Is this the top?

 In 2014, Libertarian politician Ron Paul told the media that the “growth isn’t there” and that the market had to correct because it was “artificial”, “distorted” and “vulnerable.”

 In 2014, Questor editor John Ficenec warned that there are signs that we could be in for a crash.

 During an interview with CNBC in April, 2014, Swiss investor Marc Faber said:

 I think that this year, for sure, maybe from a higher diving board, the S&P will drop 20%.
 I think, rather, 30%.

 He also went on to say that it wasn’t a very good time to buy stocks and that he suspected the market could encounter a “87-type of crash” within 12 months.

 In 2015, Michael Snyder from The Economic Collapse Blog lambasted the mainstream media for ignoring the upcoming “nightmarish global financial crisis”.

 Sadly, the 358 point plunge for the Dow on Thursday was just the beginning.

-If you had listened to CNBC instead of Mr Snyder and his forecast of doom and gloom, you would have made a pretty penny by now.
+If you had listened to CNBC instead of Mr Snyder and his forecast of doom and gloom, you would have made a lot of money by now.

 In June, 2015, Ron Paul was once again warning everyone about “a day of reckoning” for the US stock market.